 Atlanta is a busy metropolitan area, with trucks and other large vehicles taking to the roads.
 When traffic gets congested or you travel a busy road such as Freedom Parkway or I-75, you may be at greater risk of being struck by a truck or other vehicle.

-Whether you or a loved one sustained serious or fatal injuries, contact a truck accident attorney at the Law Offices of Shane Smith in Atlanta.
+Whether you or a loved one sustained serious or fatal injuries, contact a truck accident attorney at Shane Smith Law in Atlanta.
 We will take the time to review your case carefully and go over the types of compensation that you may be able to recover for truck accident injuries.